praekelt/sapphire/docs/api/widgets/widget.rst

 .. function:: widget.height([v])

-  Property for the widget's height.
+  Accessor for the widget's height.
 Used if the widget is standalone (see :func:`widget.standalone`).
 Defaults to ``100``.

+  Note that widgets may exceed this height, depending on the behaviour of the widget type.
+For example, :func:`sapphire.widgets.lines` has a dynamic height to support the dynamic height of its legend table.

   .. code-block:: javascript